certara/pyDarwin/README.md

 # [pyDarwin](https://certara.github.io/pyDarwin/html/index.html)

-Python solution for using several machine learning methods to search a candidate solution space for the optimal population models in NONMEM.
+Python solution for using several machine learning methods to search a candidate solution space for the optimal population models in NLME or NONMEM.

 Visit [pyDarwin Documentation](https://certara.github.io/pyDarwin/html/index.html) to learn more.